Embyr: World of Two Moons Ever Sundered and Remade

 Ultimately the world is very nearly destroyed and the gods form a divine pact called The Celestial Concordant.
 They vow to forever remove themselves from the realm of mortals and they return to the astral sea, leaving behind the shattered world so that it might heal.

-The Second Age (10,000-5000 years ago).
-Over the next five thousand years the ambitions of men overrun the realms.
-The first of the great empires spreads out from the lands of Asham.
-Eventually the eastern nations of Calabria and the independent kings of Athas and Theed push Asham out of Aurodei.
-This alliance would later give rise to the first Dynasty of Talia, an imperialistic nation that quickly subjugates a full third of the independent kingdoms of the continent.
+The Second Age (10,000-8,000 years ago).
+Over the next two thousand years the ambitions of men overrun the realms.
+The first great empire spreads north up from the lands of Asham and deep into southlands of Aurodei.
+Eventually the eastern nations of Calabria and the independent kings of Athas and Theed push Asham back into her southern sands.
+This alliance of three kingdoms would later give rise to the first Dynasty of Talia, an imperialistic nation that quickly subjugates a full third of the independent kingdoms of the Aurodei.

 Talia remains unchallenged for nearly 700 years until Arden rises up from the west during her own campaign of expansion and conquest.
 Talia as it was known is shattered into five kingdoms that eventually fall, one by one to the ambitions of the Ards.
 Almost at once, however, the Ards are forced to retreat back into the west due to overexpansion and constant attacks from the barbarians of Rjoenor and Gormania.